 Besides visibility, the presence of electric cars for government use could create more charging infrastructure throughout Australia.
 The report suggests that charging stations for the government fleet could be made available for public use as well.

 5. Increased Publication on Vehicle Emissions

 The report points out Australia is a signatory of the Paris Agreement.
-That agreement committed the country to a number of environmental goals.
+That agreement committed the country to many environmental goals.
 One of these is a commitment to net zero carbon emissions by 2050.

 Electric cars could help Australia reach this goal, and the report suggests that Australia make more public efforts to educate its citizenry.
-A public campaign might go a long way to inform the public on the harmful effects of carbon emissions and benefits of electric vehicles on the road.
+A public campaign might go a long way to inform the public about the harmful effects of carbon emissions and the benefits of electric vehicles on the road.

 6. The Luxury Car Tax